yufanana/ComputerVision02504/README.md

 pre-commit install
 ```

 Now, `pre-commit` will run every time before a commit.
+Remember to do `git add .` to add the changes made by the pre-commit (if any).
 You can temporarily disable hooks using `git commit -m "<message>" --no-verify`